Git Submodules¶

 Empty!

-However, you can use the --recurse-submodules
+However, you can use the --recurse-submodules option when cloning to populate the

 submodule.

-If you've already cloned the repository but you forgot to use --recurse-submodules
+If you've already cloned the repository but you forgot to use --recurse-submodules,

-you can use git submodule update
+you can use git submodule update with --init and --recursive to populate the

 submodules: